 What Causes Shingles?Error writing to log file /usr/nlm/apps/imageresize/bin/log/imageresize.log (Permission denied) Error writing to log file /usr/nlm/apps/imageresize/bin/log/imageresize.log (Permission denied)

-Shingles is a painful skin disease caused by a reactivation of the chickenpox virus.
+Shingles is caused by a reactivation of the chickenpox virus.
 It is distinctive because it affects only one side of the body.
 The early signs of shingles usually develop in three stages: severe pain or tingling, possibly itchy rash, and blisters that look like chickenpox.

-The virus that causes shingles is a herpes virus.
+The virus that causes shingles is a herpes virus, (Another name for shingles is herpes zoster.)
 Once you are infected with this kind of virus, it remains in your body for life.
 It stays inactive until a period when your immunity is down.